 - Be connected with a current residential utility service account to FortisBC and/or BC Hydro.
 Electrically heated homes served by local municipal utilities within the service territories of BC Hydro or FortisBC (electricity) are also eligible.

-- or side-by-side duplex, side-by-side row home or townhouse (provided that each unit has its own natural gas and/or electricity meter).
-Utility accounts in the name of a strata corporation are not eligible.
+- duplex, triplex, row home or townhome, where each unit has its own natural gas and/or electricity meter.
+Utility accounts must be in the name of the resident and/or homeowner; utility accounts in the name of a strata corporation are not eligible.

 EnerGuide Home Evaluation

 To be eligible for an EnerGuide evaluation for existing homes, your home must be one of the following home types:

 A home must also be in an ‘eligible state’, which means that:

 - The building is resting on a permanent foundation(s) or is a permanently moored float home.